migaman/migaman.org/README.md

 # migaman.org
 My personal [website](http://migaman.org).
-It is built with [Jekyll](http://jekyllrb.com/) and runs on [github-pages](https://pages.github.com/).
+It is built with [Jekyll](http://jekyllrb.com/). ~~and runs on [github-pages](https://pages.github.com/).
 The published site is in the [gh-pages](/migaman/migaman.org/tree/gh-pages) branch.
-It contains the generated site, because the jekyll-paginate-v2 plugin is not supported from github-pages.
+It contains the generated site, because the jekyll-paginate-v2 plugin is not supported from github-pages.~~